FangRuoqing/tp/docs/UserGuide.md

 Format: `filter-PRIORITY_LEVEL`

 * Acceptable values for PRIORITY_LEVEL are high and med.

 Examples:
 * `filter-high` returns a list of contacts with high priority.
+* `filter-med` returns a list of contacts with medium priority.

+### Adding a meeting to a person : `mtg`

+Adds a meeting with a description and a date and time to the specified person in the address book.

+Format: `mtg NAME m/MEETING_DESCRIPTION time/MEETING_TIME`

+* The specified NAME of the contact is case-insensitive. e.g delete John Doe is the same as delete john doe
+* The specified MEETING_TIME must be of the format dd-MM-YYYY HHmm-HHmm.
+* Leaving both `MEETING_DESCRIPTION` and `MEETING_TIME` removes the meeting from the contact.
+* If `MEETING_DESCRIPTION` is entered, `MEETING_TIME` is mandatory to be entered.

+Examples:
+* `filter-high` returns a list of contacts with high priority.